 A survey of people walking, running and cycling on the American Tobacco Trail near Southpoint mall suggests that its Interstate 40 bridge has boosted local health and the economy.

-Results from May and June 2013 and the same time a year later showed:• A 133 percent increase in use on the trail section studied;
+Results from May and June 2013 and the same time a year later showed:

 That’s according to “Behavioral Effects of Completing a Critical Link in the American Tobacco Trail,” a study released last week by the Institute for Transportation Research and Education (ITRE) at N.C.
 State University.